 The future of Clemson University is rooted in its past,born from a gift made when Thomas Green Clemson and his wife Anna Calhoun Clemson called Fort Hill their home.
 It was in this house that they dreamed of a high seminary of learning for South Carolina.
 What began as discussions between a husband and wife in this historic house has grown into one of the nation's leading public universities.

 Historic Properties preserves the parts of campus that played a role in shaping our collective past.
 With your support, we can use our past as a bridge to the future.

-The Historic Properties has been an advocate of campuswide historic preservation, and the director serves as a University liaison to the State Historic Preservation Office.
-An Historic Properties Alumni Advisory Committee supports the goals of the department, including preservation planning for Hopewell, home of General Andrew Pickens, known as the Cherry Farm house.
+The primary mission of the Department of Historic Properties is the management of Fort Hill, preserving the history of all who lived there.
+In addition to Fort Hill, the group maintains the Hanover House, located in the South Carolina Botanical Garden, as an historic house museum.
+The Historic Properties has been an advocate of campus-wide historic preservation, and the director serves as a University liaison to the State Historic Preservation Office.
+An Historic Properties Alumni Advisory Committee (HPAC) supports the goals of the department, including preservation planning for Hopewell, family home site of General Andrew Pickens, known as the Cherry Farm house.